d-lab-5/digitalhome-cloud-data-model/README.md

-## DigitalHome Data Model — Conceptual Design Whitepaper
+## DigitalHome Data Model

 ### Purpose
 This whitepaper defines the conceptual design for the DigitalHome data model, which unites traditional real estate infrastructure with modern smart home automation.
-It provides the foundation for managing spaces, circuits, equipment, norms, and automation logic in a structured and scalable manner.
+It provides the foundation for managing spaces, circuits, equipment, guidelines, and automation logic in a structured and scalable manner.

 ---